lukesurazski/sample_app/README.markdown

 # Ruby on Rails Tutorial: sample application

-This is the sample application for
-[*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
+This is the sample application (Chapter 3 and beyond)for [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).